ncochran195/ng2boot_war/readme.txt

 1) Start the angular cli builder in watch mode and leave the command prompt running: cd ./src/main/frontend ng build --prod --watch
-2) Files should be synchronized between ./src/main/resources/static and tomcat/webapps/app/WEB-INF/classes/static
+2) Next, files should be synchronized between ./src/main/resources/static and tomcat/webapps/app/WEB-INF/classes/static 2.A) Eclipse
-2.A) Eclipse
     2.A.a) Windows - Use the filesync plugin and configure eclipse to automatically refresh the project -http://marketplace.eclipse.org/content/filesync